-Within our primary area of focus, our comprehensive portfolio of defect inspection and metrology products, and related service, software and other offerings, helps integrated circuit ("IC" or "chip") manufacturers manage yield throughout the entire semiconductor fabrication process-from research and development to final volume production.
-These products and solutions are designed to help customers accelerate their development and production ramp cycles, to achieve higher and more stable semiconductor die yields, and to improve overall profitability.
+Within our primary area of focus, our comprehensive portfolio of defect inspection and metrology products, and related service, software and other offerings, helps integrated circuit ("IC" or "chip") manufacturers manage yield throughout the entire semiconductor fabrication process-from research and development ("R&D") to final volume production.
+These products and offerings are designed to provide comprehensive solutions to help our customers to accelerate their development and production ramp cycles, to achieve higher and more stable semiconductor die yields, and to improve their overall profitability.